khuongduybui/fresh-flowbite/README.md

 ## A note about versioning

 For now, the versions are `a.b.c-x.y.z` where `a.b.c` is the plugin version and `x.y.z` is the supported Flowbite version.
-For example, `0.0.1-1.6.0` is the initial release of plugin, which supports Flowbite 1.6.0.
+For example, `0.0.1-1.6.0` is the initial release of plugin (0.0.1), which supports Flowbite 1.6.0.

 All tags starting with `0.0.` are **mutable**.
 Expect breaking changes!
 Starting from `0.1.`, tags will be **immutable**.
 However, still expect breaking changes.
 Starting from `1.`, semver will kick in and there will be no breaking changes until `2.`.